tylercrumpton/ldap2firebase/README.md

     LDAP_SERVER=myhost.local:5555

 Run the application using your WSGI server.
-For example, with gunicorn:
+For example, with gunicorn, run:

     gunicorn --bind 127.0.0.1:8000 ldap2firebase